 On the sign-in page, under "Returning Users," click the "Forgot Username” link.
-You will be asked to enter the email address that you used in your HiSET account.
+You will be asked to enter the email address that you used for your HiSET account.
 After that, you will receive an email containing your username.
 You may need to wait a few minutes to receive the email.

 - What should I do if I forget my password?

-On the sign-in page, under "Returning Users," click the “Forgot Password" link.
-You will be asked to enter your username and the email address that you used in your HiSET account, answer the security question you selected when creating your account and create a new password.
-After that, you can sign back in with your new password.
+On the sign-in page, under "Returning Users," click the "Forgot Password" link.
+You will be asked to enter your username and the email address that you used for your HiSET account, answer the security question you selected when creating your account and create a new password.
+After that, you can sign in with your new password.

 - Can I change my password myself through the website?

 Yes.
 After signing in, click the "Change Password" link on your home page and follow the instructions to change your password.

 - Why was I taken back to the sign-in page in the middle of scheduling my appointment?